 12. Having assembled both doors you need to attach a piece of alloy to the rear of right hand door.
-Insert bolts into bolt slot of the left hand upright of the right hand door, attach the angle and put on and tighten the nuts.
-As illustrated.
+Insert bolts into bolt slot of the left hand upright of the right hand door, attach the angle as shown below, utilising the pre-fabricated holes and tighten the nuts.
+See illustration.